visivo-io/visivo/mkdocs/how_it_works.md

     FROM {% raw %}{{ source('crm', 'sales_of_widgets') }}{% endraw %}
     ```

-Using that context, Visivo will produce this query and store it in your target directory:
+Using that context, Visivo will produce this query and store it in your sources directory:
 ``` sql title="project_dir/target/traces/simple_trace/query.sql"
 WITH
 sql as (